qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    :complies: std_req__iso26262__analysis_848, std_req__iso26262__analysis_749, std_req__isopas8926__44433

    The argument shall describe why the mitigation is sufficient or not.
 If it is not sufficient, the argument shall describe how the mitigation can be improved to achieve sufficiency.
+The argument shall be written in the content.

 .. gd_req:: Safety Analysis attribute: status
    :id: gd_saf__attr_status